ScrollPrize/scrollprize-website/docs/04_tutorial1.md

 <strong>Output:</strong> Aligned infrared photo and hand-labeled binary mask.
 </div>

-This step is only applicable for fragments, since we don’t have ground truth data for scrolls.
+This step is only applicable for fragments, since we don’t have photographic ground truth data for intact scrolls.

 Once we have a surface volume containing a sheet of papyrus, we align the infrared photo to it, so it matches the surface as closely as possible.
 We have mostly done this manually.
 We use infrared photos because the ink has better contrast against the papyrus in the infrared spectrum.